Ircama/ELM327-emulator/README.md

 If `emulator.scenario` is set to a string different from *default*, the custom scenario set by the string is applied; any key defined in the custom scenario replaces the default settings ('AT' and 'default' scenarios).

-`'Pid'` consists of a unique identifier for each PID in the dictionary (also used by the `emulator.answer` dictionary).
+The key used in the dictionary consists of a unique identifier for each PID.
 Allowed values for each key (PID):

 - `'Request'`: received data; a [regular expression](https://docs.python.org/3/library/re.html) can be used
 - `'Descr'`: string describing the PID